f5devcentral/f5-agility-labs-cert/docs/intro.rst

 |

-**F5 University**
+**Learn F5**

-`F5 University  <https://university.f5.com>`__ provides several free web-based trainings appropriate to use to prepare for Exam 101.
+`Learn F5  <https://account.f5.com/learnf5/signin>`__ provides several free web-based trainings appropriate to use to prepare for Exam 101.
 A good place to start with F5 web-based training is the “Getting Started” series.

 |